giobart/EtherCrowdfunding/README.md

 To run the test suite just use `truffle test`

 ## Run the frontend (DAPP)
-If you would like to run the DAPP fir of all you need to install lite-server
+If you would like to run the DAPP fir of all you need to install lite-server and web3

 `npm install --save lite-server`
+`npm install --save web3`

 Then simply type in the root directory of the project `npm run dev` to start the server.
 The DAPP will be available at `http://localhost:3000`